-I. Guardiola et al., "Using Social Networking Game to Teach Operations Research and Management Science Fundamental Concepts," Proceedings of the ASEE Annual Conference and Exposition (2011, Vancouver, BC, Canada), American Society for Engineering Education (ASEE), Jan 2011.
+I. G. Guardiola et al., "Using Social Networking Game to Teach Operations Research and Management Science Fundamental Concepts," Proceedings of the ASEE Annual Conference and Exposition (2011, Vancouver, BC, Canada), American Society for Engineering Education (ASEE), Jun 2011.

 Engineering Management and Systems Engineering

 Keywords and Phrases

 Education; Integer programming; Linear programming; Management science; Operations research; Social networking (online); Surveys; Teaching

 © 2011 American Society for Engineering Education (ASEE), All rights reserved.